krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 {{overview-absolute}} describes the role of `Base Index`.

-When the BLOCKING flag is 0x1, a the prefix additionally contains a third HPACK integer (8-bit prefix) 'Depends':
+When the BLOCKING flag is 0x1, a the prefix additionally contains a second HPACK integer (8-bit prefix) 'Depends':

 ~~~~~~~~~~  drawing